How do I dispose of my Green Planet products?

 COMPOSTABLE

-Compostable products are those that can be broken down naturally using heat, light, moisture and CO2.
+Products that are compostable can be broken down naturally using heat, light, moisture and CO2.
 Must be able to decompose in an industrial composter within 60-90 days.

 Organise a compostable packaging collection with First Mile here.
-They have pay as you go options for all businesses.
-It is important to note that compostable products are typically not recyclable and should never go to landfill.
+They have pay-as-you-go options for all businesses.
+It is important to note that compostable products are typically not recyclable and should never go to a landfill.

 –